 File operations involve units, which are integer numbers.
-To associate unit 2 with a file: open(2,file='/home/abc/data_bbx')
+To associate unit 2 with a file:

-Read and write from/to file has a syntax: read(2,ff)a,b
+Read and write from/to file has a syntax:

-'''

-write(2,ff)a,b
+read(2,ff)a,b write(2,ff)a,b

-'''

 Formats can be replaces by for default formatting.
 Units can be replaced by for reading from keyboard or writing to keyboard.
 Thus: